-I am always looking for how to meal plan with delicious, but cheap ingredients.
-You can make delicious meals with poor people food.
-This post is part of a series How to Make a Cheap Grocery List When Money is Tight.
+I am always looking for how to meal plan with delicious, cheap ingredients.
+You can make delicious meals with poor people’s food.

 I think you will be amazed at how many different meals you can make with leftover pork.
 I am all about batch cooking meat and freezing it to use later.

 Pork loin roast has about the same calories as chicken breast, according to My Fitness Pal there are 120 calories in 4 oz of pork loin roast.

 Pork roast is easy to make in an InstaPot, crockpot, oven or electric frying pan.
 It takes the same amount of effort to make a large or a small pork roast.
 I always plan for leftovers when I make a pork roast.